fizx/sit/README.md

-# Chaser
+# SIT (Streaming Index Toy)

-Chaser is a lightweight TCP server that provides real-time full-text search over streams of JSON documents.
+SIT is a lightweight TCP server that provides real-time full-text search over streams of JSON documents.
 It's also usable as a C library, where it can parse any stream using custom parsers.